-As parents, we know it’s so easy to get wrapped up in the planning and excitement of where to stay and where to eat that you forget about what to pack!
-That’s ok, packing is kinda boring anyways!
+As Parents and Caregivers, we know it’s so easy to get wrapped up in the planning and excitement of where to stay and where to eat that you forget about what to pack!
+That’s ok, we’ve all been there.
+Disney has lots of items you can purchase should you need something while on vacation- but we can plan ahead with the packing list to *try* to pack everything you might need!

-So save this post for later👀 That way, about 4 weeks out (hopefully not 4 hours out), you can refresh to make sure you have everything for your magical vacation.
+Save this post for later 👀 That way, about 4 weeks out (hopefully not 4 hours out), you can refresh to make sure you have everything for your magical vacation.

 This post contains affiliate links at no extra cost to you, and I may earn commission on qualified sales, check out my affiliate disclosure for more information and all the legal mumbo jumbo.